abdulammer00/FinalProjectWebApi/README.md

 # FinalProjectWebApi
 GroupBy
-Abdul Ammer Akbar Bin Abdul Rahman - Am1709002922 - Do the web development, Erd and BPMN, Ahmad Faiz - Do BPMN , ERD and Research about API Ahmad Luqman Bin Ismail - AM1709003045- Do WBS , Research about Database Amirul Husainiey Bin Zakaria AM1709002953- Do Wireframe , Research about the project
+Abdul Ammer Akbar Bin Abdul Rahman - Am1709002922 - Do the web development, Erd and BPMN, Ahmad Faiz Bin Latif AM1709003099 - Do BPMN , ERD and Research about API, Ahmad Luqman Bin Ismail - AM1709003045- Do WBS , Research about Database, Amirul Husainiey Bin Zakaria AM1709002953- Do Wireframe , Research about the project,

 For the wbs , erd , bpmn , and wireframe details is details is available in the report for more clear and easier way to read and understand it.
 For ERD and BPMN got 2 folder for oldBPMN and OldErd are the diagram that we present on 03/05/2019